 4. Shifting Perspective to a Wider Embrace

-The shift is happening in an instant, there is nothing between being me, and being the Embrace.
-It’s one perspective or the other, though I can move back and forth and sometimes it can be a bit unclear where we are, that is ok.
+The shift happens in an instant, there is nothing in-between being me, and being the Embrace.
+It’s one perspective or the other, though I can move back and forth and sometimes it can be a bit unclear where we are, and that is ok.

 5. Sensing from Another Level – Gaining Insights

-When we are identified as a wider Embrace, we start to talk from that perspective, as the wider Embrace:
+When we are identified as a wider Embrace, we can start to talk from that perspective:

 – As the Embrace of the Family/Humanity/Planet, I feel/see/sense …